elodina/zipkin-mesos-framework/README.md

 Zipkin Mesos Framework
 ======================

-This is still being developed actively and is not yet alpha.
+This framework is being actively developed by Elodina Inc. and is available as a free trial.
+In the event that community support is sufficient, Elodina plans to release the framework as an open source project distributed under the Apache License, Version 2.0.

 Prerequisites
 -------------